BobHathaway2/cse210-06/README.md

-# Batter
+# Cpong
-vpong is a clone of the classic pong game.
+cpong is a clone of the classic pong game.

 ## Getting Started
 ---